 Chelsea paid £150,000 for a 16-year-old Worley, and he nearly made his debut as a substitute in the 2007 Community Shield against Manchester United.

-He hung up his boots last year after a short spell with the Class of 92’s Salford City, and now works for Chelsea once more as a scout in the north-west.
+He hung up his boots last year after a short spell with the Class of 92’s Salford City, and now works for Chelsea again as a scout in the north-west.

-Fryatt, who has not played since 2015 due to an Achilles problem, holds the record for the fastest goal ever scored by a Leicester player, scoring after nine seconds in a loss to Preston in 2006.
+Fryatt officially retired in February 2018 having gone three years without playing due to an Achilles problem.
+He still holds the record for the fastest goal ever scored by a Leicester player, scoring after nine seconds in a loss to Preston in 2006.

-After a distinguished playing career, Oakley now divides his time between coaching Exeter City and collecting South American red-bellied piranha.
+After a distinguished playing career, Oakley can now focus on collecting South American red-bellied piranha.
 Honest.

 Believe it or not, 45-year-old Hayles still plays to this day, lining up most recently for Windsor FC in the ninth tier of English football.